JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

 file.
 This helps you analyze crashes that happen in the shared module's code.

 For more information on crash report symbolication, see the [Kotlin/Native documentation](https://kotlinlang.org/docs/native-debugging.html#debug-ios-applications).

+### Automate publishing to TestFlight

+Instead of manually building, signing, and uploading your app through Xcode, you can automate the entire release process.

+To learn how to set up a TeamCity Cloud pipeline that automatically builds and deploys your iOS app to TestFlight directly from your IDE, see [Configure an iOS delivery pipeline](ios-ci-cd-teamcity.md).

 ## Web app